-There is a lot of controversy on whether children should be administered CBD products or medical marijuana for conditions such as Epilepsy – and rightly so!
+There is a lot of controversy about giving CBD products or medical marijuana for conditions such as epilepsy in children, and rightly so!
 These are our children, our future, and we want what is best for them.

-I want to talk about Epilepsy and its very profound effect on children and using CBD oil to treat it.
+I want to talk about Epilepsy and its very profound effect on children and using cannabis to manage it.

 What is Epilepsy?

 Epilepsy is a neurological disorder marked by sudden recurrent episodes of sensory disturbance, loss of consciousness, or convulsions, associated with abnormal electrical activity in the brain.
 It is the fourth most common neurological disorder and affects people of all ages.
 Sometimes the cause is completely unknown – 6 out of 10 people.

 There are two main types of seizures – focal and generalized; focal seizures affect one side of the brain while generalized affect both sides.

 World Health Organization (WHO), predicts that approximately 5 million people, worldwide, are diagnosed each year.

 According to the Canadian Epilepsy Alliance Organization, about 14.6% of Canadians are 0-17 years old.